Queen's School of Religion

-Queen's School of Religion, formerly Queen's Theological College, is affiliated with Queen's University at Kingston.
-Graduates receive their degrees from Queen's University.
-Queen's School of Religion is also accredited by ATS.
+Queen's School of Religion, formerly Queen's Theological College, is a school of religious studies affiliated with Queen's University at Kingston.
+The school is located on the Queen's University campus and graduates receive their degrees from Queen's University.
+It is accredited by the Association of Theological Schools in the United States and Canada.

 Mission

 Queen's School of Religion administers the Department of Religious Studies on behalf of Queen's University, and is responsible for training people in the academic study of religion, and educating theological students for academic training and ordained ministry in the Christian faith tradition.

 History

 Queen's College was founded in 1841 when the Presbyterian Church in Canada obtained a Royal Charter from Queen Victoria.
 When Queen's College opened its doors in 1842, there were 11 male students.
 In 1911, the Faculty of Theology was separated from Queen's College when the latter became the newly named secular institution Queen's University at Kingston in order to qualify for government education funding.
 Queen's Theological College was created by an Act of Parliament on April 1, 1912, as a training institution of the Presbyterian Church of Canada.
-Queen's Theological College entered the newly formed United Church of Canada upon Union of the Presbyterian, Congregational, and Methodist Churches in Canada in 1925.
-Queen's Theological College became Queen's School of Religion January 1, 2010, housing both the Department of Religious Studies, and theological programs under one organisation.
+Queen's Theological College entered the newly formed United Church of Canada upon the Union of the Presbyterian, Congregational, and Methodist Churches in Canada in 1925.
+Queen's Theological College became Queen's School of Religion on January 1, 2010, housing both the Department of Religious Studies and theological programs under one organisation.

 In 1925, Queen's Theological College became one of the institutions for theological training for the newly formed United Church of Canada.
-As Queen's School of Religion, it remains one of six schools in The United Church of Canada with primary responsibility for educating persons for ordained ministry, and is fully accredited by the Association of Theological Schools in the United States and Canada.
+As Queen's School of Religion, it remains one of six schools in The United Church of Canada with primary responsibility for educating persons for ordained ministry and is fully accredited by the Association of Theological Schools in the United States and Canada.

 In November 2015, due to a decline in new admissions, the Queen's University theological programs were closed.